mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

         * key whose associated channel was determined by the selector to be ready for at least one of the operations in the key's interest set
         * returned by the `selectedKeys()`
         * selected key set vs the key's ready set
             * each key has an embedded ready set, and each key can be in selected key set
     * Cancelled key set
         * `Cancelled key set c Registered key set`
         * contains keys whose `cancel()` methods have been called (the key has been invalidated), but they have not been deregistered
-* following three steps are performed:
-    1. cancelled key set is checked
-      * each key in the cancelled set is removed from all three sets
-      * the channel associated with the cancelled key is deregistered
-    2. operation interest sets of each key in the registered key set are examined
-      * underlying operating system is queried to determine the actual readiness state of each channel for its operations of interest
-      * when a key is not already in the selected set - it is added to the selected key set
-    3. Step 1 are repeated to complete deregistration of any channels whose keys were cancelled while the selection operation was in progress.
 * `selector.select()`
-    * blocks indefinitely if no channels are ready.
+    * blocks indefinitely if no channels are ready
     * this method returns a nonzero value since it blocks until a channel is ready
     * it can return 0 if the `wakeup()` method of the selector is invoked
   * `select()` - return value is not a count of ready channels, but the number of channels